farcasterxyz/docs/docs/developers/guides/accounts/change-fname.md

 # Change Farcaster name

-A user can change their off-chain ENS name or Fname without affecting their account's history.
+A user can change their offchain ENS name or Fname without affecting their account's history.
 This can be done at most once in 28 days.

 ::: warning